rwu2359/CalPick/README.md

 FileMaker Pro 16 or above

 ## Installation
-Download both files, open Card-Cal and follow read-me instructions
+Download both FMP12 files, open Card-Cal and look at the read-me script

 ## Hosting
 The CardDatePicker file can be hosted so it can be available to all you solutions if required, make sure you edit scripts as outlined in the read-me